 - 2. Wrike — Best resource management software for scalability

 - 3. Kantata — Best all-in-one resource planning for services teams and agencies

 - 4. Parallax — Best for PS companies looking to aggregate functionality through integrations

 - 5. Smartsheet — Best for advanced and custom workflow automations

-- 6. Resource Guru — Best low-cost option for beginners
+- 9. Resource Guru — Best for fast and flexible scheduling

 Read full reviews of each of the above tools in our article on resource management software here.